Safari Etiquette – How to Behave on Safari

 Tipping: Don’t forget to tip your guides, drivers and camp staff while on safari.
 Tips make up a big percentage of the staff’s salary.
 While tipping is always discretionary, it’s unlikely you will experience mediocre service on one of our safaris!
 We always include guidelines on how much to tip before you go.

-Avoid Getting Sick: Make sure you are up to date on all your vaccines (check on yellow fever requirements) and have visited a travel clinic before you depart on your safari.
+Avoid Getting Sick: Make sure you are up to date on all your vaccines (check on yellow fever requirements) and have visited a travel clinic or your own doctor before you depart on your safari.
 Don’t forget to take malaria prophylactics while on safari, there are only a few safari destinations (in South Africa) that are malaria-free.
 Drink water that has been boiled or is bottled (ask if you are unsure).
 Stay hydrated and protect yourself from the sun.
 More tips on staying healthy while on safari.